ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Example: Let us assume that you no longer want a certain image appear on a page.
 This can be achieved by deleting the respective reference in its contents source(s) -- and indeed: the image will be gone after reloading the page.
 But the page's :data:`resources` object would still show the image as being referenced by the page.
 This save option will clean up any such mismatches.

-  .. method:: Document.CopyXref(int newXref, int xref, *, List<string> keep = null)
+  .. method:: Document.CopyXref(int newXref, int xref, List<string> keep: null)

     PDF Only: Make *target* xref an exact copy of *source*.
 If *source* is a :data:`stream`, then these data are also copied.

     :arg int source: the source :data:`xref`.
 It must be an existing **dictionary** object.
     :arg int target: the target xref.
 Must be an existing **dictionary** object.
 If the xref has just been created, make sure to initialize it as a PDF dictionary with the minimum specification ``<<>>``.
-    :arg list keep: an optional list of top-level keys in *target*, that should not be removed in preparation of the copy process.
+    :arg List<string> keep: an optional list of top-level keys in *target*, that should not be removed in preparation of the copy process.

     .. note::